-To prepare these strawberry rhubarb crumb bars, simply combine a buttery flaky brown sugar crust, jammy strawberry rhubarb filling, and crumbly oat topping.
+To prepare these strawberry rhubarb crumb bars, simply combine a buttery flaky crust, jammy strawberry rhubarb filling, and crumbly oat topping.
 The crust and crumble topping are made from the same mixture, so there’s no need to dirty an additional bowl!

 - 3 cups (375g) all-purpose flour (spoon & leveled)